-There is no specific antidote for ondansetron overdose.
+In addition to the adverse reactions listed above, the following here is no specific antidote for ondansetron overdose.
 Patients should be managed with appropriate supportive therapy.
-Individual intravenous doses as large as 150 mg and total daily intravenous doses as large as 252 mg have been inadvertently administered without significant adverse events.
+Individual ntravenous doses as large as 150 mg and total daily intravenous doses as large as 252 mg have been inadvertently administered without significant adverse events.
 These doses are more than 10 times the recommended daily dose.